Boot on Bare Metal

 - Click Deploy

-The server will take about ten minutes to boot.
+The server will take ten to thirty minutes to boot.
 Then you can check that the host has joined your organization:

 kheeper hosts list --org ${ORG}